Romeehoeks/student-hustle/README.md

-# AIRBNB, the new student hustle?
+# AirBnB, the new student hustle?

 Research question: In which European city is renting out your private room on Airbnb most attractive in terms of income, ratings and coverage?